-Way back in college, one of my desserts classes had a “copycat” assignment.
+In college, one of my pastry classes had a “copycat” assignment.
 We were to create a recipe from a popular restaurant dish, or a commercial food product, but change it up.

-I chose the Twix candy bar.
-My unique take was a Mocha Caramel Twix with a Chocolate Cookie.
+I chose to make a homemade Twix candy bar.
+My unique take was a Mocha Frosted Twix with a Chocolate Cookie.
 Now that I think about it, I may have to veganize that old school recipe and share it with you.

-I have been making homemade Twix ever since, and I first veganized my recipe and shared it here in 2012.
-That old recipe remains popular to present day, and you have the option of original caramel flavor, or the newer peanut butter version.
+I have been making vegan Twix ever since, and I first veganized my recipe and shared it here in 2012.

 This quick and easy shortbread cookie recipe is crisp and buttery soft at the same time.
 Delicious on their own, and even better topped with caramel and dipped in chocolate…